-- 1/4 cup mirin or 2 T sherry and 2 T rice vinegar
+- ¼ cup mirin or 2 Tablespoons sherry and 2 Tablespoons rice vinegar

-- Trim the chicken with a paring knife and make several small slits all over each chicken thigh.
+- Poke the chicken's skin with a small sharp knife.
 This will enable the marinade to soak in a bit.

 - In a large saucepan whisk together the soy sauce, water, brown sugar, grated ginger, and garlic.

 - Place the chicken in a large ziplock bag and pour 3/4 cup of the soy sauce mixture over the chicken.
 Seal the bag and shake to coat the chicken.
 Refrigerate for at least 1 hour or up to 1 day.

 MAKE TERIYAKI SAUCE:

 - Place the rest of the soy sauce in a medium saucepan.
 Heat over high heat until it begins to boil.
 Then, reduce to medium-high heat and cook, occasionally whisking, until the sauce is reduced to about 2/3 cup and it has thickened, about 5-10 minutes (NOTE: The Teriyaki sauce will thicken even more as it cools).

 - Preheat the grill on high heat for 10 minutes, and then reduce the heat to medium-low.
 Scrape the cooking grates and oil them lightly with canola oil.

 - Place the chicken skin-side up on the hot grill and cover the grill.
 Grill the chicken for 15 minutes.